Cannabis Club TV brings high hopes to video streaming

 How mainstream it all goes remains to be seen.
 Granted, some laws have relaxed, but there are plenty of hurdles ahead from state to state, and as much as folks like Keith want to shift the image of cannabis, these things take time.

-But that's partly why the company is adding shows like Jeff the 420 Chef, which is a cooking show.
+But that's partly why the company is adding shows like Jeff the 420 Chef's "The 420 Gourmet," which is a cooking show.

 "What we want people to look at Cannabis Club TV as is the aggregated spot for all things cannabis," Keith said.